Press the Presidents Petitions

 - The Facts about CUNY Adjuncts, a fact sheet on why an increase in adjunct pay to $7,000 per course is essential to student success

-Join the Committee of Adjuncts and Part-timers Facebook group or attend their Friday, 3-5 PM meetings on March 16, April 13, or May 11.
+Join the Committee of Adjuncts and Part-timers Facebook group or attend their working meetings every first friday of the month from 3-5 PM.

 Ask your chapter chair for a $7K Campaign Membership Poster

 - PSC tells Albany: ‘$7K for adjuncts!’, May 18

 - Storming Albany for '$7K', Mar 18